maciejkos/starter-hugo-research-group/content/android.md

 {{< figure src="android.jpg" caption="The screenshot showing Android 12 is used" numbered="false" >}}

 <br>
-If you have any trouble doing it, we will help you before inviting you to the first lab visit.
+**If you have any trouble checking you Android version**, we will help you before inviting you to the first lab visit.

 <br>